-- 1. Street design and width shall be confirmed with the Fire Department. - 2.
-For driveway access with 10 or fewer units, a T-shaped turnaround shall be allowed.
-A dimension of 20 feet by 80 feet will accommodate most vehicles. - 3.
-Dead end driveways shall be less than 150 feet long, and have appropriate turnarounds as needed. - 4.
-Circular cul-de-sacs shall be designed with a radius of 40 feet or less to the greatest extent possible. - 5.
-The minimum widths for internal streets or driveways, per Fire Department Standards, shall be as follows: - a.
+- 5. The minimum widths for internal streets or driveways, per Fire Department Standards, shall be as follows: - a.
 For uncurbed driveways with no parallel parking when a fire lane is not necessary: 16 feet. - b.
-For curbed internal streets with no parallel parking: 19 feet. - c.
-For curbed internal street with parallel parking on one side: 28 feet. - d.
+For curbed internal streets with no parallel parking: 19 feet. - c. or curbed internal street with parallel parking on one side: 28 feet. - d.
 For curbed internal street with parallel parking on both sides: 36 feet.